Full-Time Sociology Faculty

 Dominic is happily married and experiencing the wonderful journey of

 fatherhood.
-His daughter, Danica, is one year old and already has
+His daughter, Danica, already has

 him “wrapped around her finger.”

 Professor Lookholder earned her BA in Women's Studies from Cal State